MHCommunity/mousehunt-improved/docs/custom-horn.md

 # [Custom Horn](https://www.mousehuntgame.com/preferences.php?tab=mousehunt-improved-settings#mousehunt-improved-settings-design-custom-horn)

-Change the horn to an event horn or a color.
+Change the look of your Hunter's Horn to match your favorite event or color.

 ## Options